art-framework/core/docs/installation.md

 # Installation

+This installation guide is for Minecraft server owners that want to use the `art-framework`.
+Developers can look at the [quickstart guide](/developer/) or the [maven/gradle](dev-setup.md) page.

 To use the art-framework on your server, you have to do three things:

 1. [Download the latest release](https://github.com/art-framework/art-core/releases/latest) and install the ART plugin for your Minecraft distribution.